 Conditions are the home’s adverse problems or special circumstances.
 Adverse problems can be things like diseased trees, landfill, toxic waste, soil movement, and wood rot.
 Special circumstances involve situations where the house is located in a historic district or has any structural repairs (like roof or foundation).
 Conditions also include if the property has experienced any previous fires.

-Here’s the best part: The form that Jovio uses for the SDN has outlined all these things in check-mark form, so you’re doing less work.
+Here’s the best part: The form that Jovio's agents use for the SDN has outlined all these things in a check-marked form, so you’re doing less work.
 Let’s move on to the form itself!

 Before we start, here are some things to keep in mind:

 Let’s get into the form, section by section:

 Yes, we mean it!
 Don’t skip over those boxes.
 If you don’t know this information, then simply check off the “U” for “Unknown.”
 Legally, if you don’t know, you can put that you don’t know.
 Just make sure no items are left incomplete.

 If your home was built before 1978, it is possible that it has lead-containing paint.
 The possibility of this is kind of dangerous, especially if you have children that like to chew on window sills and door frames.
 Hence why the SDN asks if your home was built before 1978.
 To find this information, you’ll have to look through those handy-dandy ownership documents you fished out earlier.
 It will most likely be weaved inside the title search (a set of records that includes your chain of ownership, or deed history) or the title policy (the insurance for your chain of ownership).
 If you can’t find the completion date in those documents, you have a few other options: